sql-machine-learning/elasticdl/docs/designs/ps_design.md

 |Optimizer | applies gradients from workers to model parameters|CPU |
 |RPC servicer |servers workers to pull parameters and push gradients | network bandwidth |

-Following is the dataflow graph of model parameters:
+Following is the graph that describes model parameters flowing between different roles:

 ![pserver](../images/pserver.png)

 ## Fault Tolerance

-There are two scenarios of failover to be taken into consideration:
+There are two scenarios of system fault to be taken into consideration:

 - Machines get breakdown
 - Some pods are killed because of priority scheduling